Atlanta Municipal Court DUI Lawyers

 • Did the driver refuse the test; or whether a test or tests were given and the results indicated an alcohol concentration of 0.08 grams or more or, for a person under the age of 21, an alcohol concentration of 0.02 grams or more or, for a person operating or having actual physical control of a commercial motor vehicle, an alcohol concentration of 0.04 grams or more; and

-Judge Malihi will enforce the Georgia Rules of Evidence.
+Judge Malihi will enforce the Georgia Rules of Evidence at the OSAH hearing.
 Because the burden is on your Atlanta DUI officer or Georgia State Trooper to establish that the statutory factors were met, the DUI officer testifies first.
-If your Atlanta DUI officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the Georgia State Trooper on direct examination.
-The attorney that represents the Georgia State Troopers is Dee Brophy.
-Once the direct examination is complete, the Atlanta DUI officer or Georgia State Trooper is then subject to cross-examination.
-An administrative hearing is not the same as a criminal trial and the strategy in conducting these hearings is designed to try to win the administrative hearing if we can, but we also design our strategy for these hearings to improve our legal position for criminal motions hearing and criminal trial.
+If your Atlanta DUI officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the Georgia State Trooper with direct examination.
+The attorney who represents the Georgia State Troopers is Dee Brophy.
+Once the direct examination is complete, the Atlanta DUI officer or Georgia State Trooper is subject to cross-examination.
+An administrative hearing is not the same as a criminal trial, and the strategy in conducting these hearings is designed to try to win the administrative hearing if we can.
+Still, we also create our plan for these hearings to improve our legal position for criminal motions hearings and trials.
 When conducting these hearings, there are limited times when we may decide to place our clients or other witnesses on the stand for direct examination.
-Our witnesses would then be subject to cross-examination from the other side, either by the officer, or Dee Brophy – the attorney representing Georgia State Patrol.
+Our witnesses would then be subject to cross-examination from the other side, either by the officer or Dee Brophy – the attorney representing Georgia State Patrol.
 Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
-Judge Malihi will then make a decision typically within 5 business days and will transmit that decision to the Georgia Department of Driver Services and post it on its website.
-If there is an error in how the judge ruled, there is an appellate process available to review the court’s decision.
+Judge Malihi will then make a decision typically within five business days and will transmit that decision to the Georgia Department of Driver Services and post it on its website.
+If there is an error in how the judge ruled, an appellate process is available to review the court’s decision.

-If Judge Malihi finds that one or more of the applicable statutory factors above were not met, then the judge will issue an order reversing the suspension action.
-The Office of State Administrative Hearings will then transmit the order to the Georgia Department of Driver Services, and then Georgia DDS will delete the suspension action off your driver’s history.
+If Judge Malihi finds that one or more of the applicable statutory factors above were not met at the Atlanta DUI license suspension hearing, the judge will issue an order reversing the suspension action.
+The Office of State Administrative Hearings will then transmit the order to the Georgia Department of Driver Services.
+Then, Georgia DDS will delete the suspension action from your driver’s history.
 This does not mean that your Atlanta DUI charges are being dismissed, but this hearing can be a great tool to gain an advantage in your Atlanta DUI criminal case.

-What happens if I lose the OSAH hearing?
+What happens if I lose the OSAH license suspension hearing?

 Can I handle the OSAH hearing myself in my Atlanta DUI case?

+It is not a good idea to represent yourself at the OSAH hearing.
 Because a license suspension action from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, we strongly encourage you to contact us to speak to an Atlanta DUI attorney right away to discuss your Atlanta DUI arrest.
-There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your Atlanta DUI charges and your prior criminal history.
-Remember, you only have 30 days to request a hearing, along with a $150 processing fee through the Georgia Department of Driver Services.
+Too many variables can impact your driving privileges, which will be discussed here without knowing the facts of your Atlanta DUI charges and your prior criminal history.
+Remember, you only have 30 days to request a hearing and a $150 processing fee through the Georgia Department of Driver Services.

-As a warning to drivers, every year, the Governor’s Office of Highway Safety enforces multiple safe driving campaigns like its 100 Days of Summer H.E.A.T. and Click It or Ticket campaigns.
-Click It or Ticket will run from May 13 through June 2, and also during the Thanksgiving holiday.
-Operation Zero Tolerance will run from June 24 through the Fourth of July holiday until July 7.
-The Drive Sober or Get Pulled Over campaign runs from August 14 through Labor Day, and will run again in mid-December through New Years Day..
-The Atlanta Police HEAT Unit and Georgia State Patrol stepped up DUI enforcement that included sobriety checkpoints throughout the holiday season.
-Georgia State Patrol will get a new state patrol post in Buckhead at the Governor’s Mansion after receiving funding from the Georgia Legislature last year’s legislative session.
+As a warning to drivers, the Governor’s Office of Highway Safety enforces multiple safe driving campaigns like its 100 Days of Summer H.E.A.T. and Click It or Ticket campaigns every year.
+Click It or Ticket ran from May 13 through June 2 and and is currently running through the Thanksgiving holiday weekend.
+Operation Zero Tolerance ran from June 24 through the Fourth of July holiday until July 7.
+The Drive Sober or Get Pulled Over was conducted from August 14 through Labor Day and will run again mid-December through New Year’s Day.
+The Atlanta Police HEAT Unit and Georgia State Patrol stepped up DUI enforcement, including sobriety checkpoints throughout holiday weekends.
+Georgia State Patrol built a new state patrol post in Buckhead at the Governor’s Mansion after receiving funding from the Georgia Legislature.

-The Governor’s Office of Highway Safety (GOHS), which oversees the Atlanta Police HEAT Unit, and NHTSA have already been active on social media warning about the dangers of drinking and driving and to drive sober.
-Here are Facebook and X (formerly Twitter) posts from the Atlanta Police Department, Georgia Governor’s Office of Highway Safety (GOHS) and NHTSA to drive sober, especially for the St. Patrick’s Day weekend:
+The Governor’s Office of Highway Safety (GOHS) oversees the Atlanta Police HEAT Unit.
+NHTSA has already been active on social media, warning about the dangers of drinking and driving sober.
+Here are Facebook and X (formerly Twitter) posts from the Atlanta Police Department, Georgia Governor’s Office of Highway Safety (GOHS) to never drink and drive and to use a sober driver:

 Call our experienced Atlanta DUI lawyers today:

 If you are facing an Atlanta Driving Under the Influence charge, license suspension action, or have been ticketed for a serious traffic offense, contact our experienced Atlanta Drunk Driving attorneys today.
-We will meet with you free of charge to discuss your options, and provide advice based on our experience in the court where your case will be heard.
+We’ll be able to meet with you to talk about your options and give you advice based on our experience in the court, where your case will be heard.
 Contact us today at 404.816.8777.
 An Atlanta DUI lawyer is available 24 hours a day, 7 days a week.

 Atlanta Municipal Court location: